WaveDiffusion: Joint Latent Diffusion for Physically Consistent Seismic and Velocity Generation: Experiments

 \section{Experiments}

 In this section, we present the experimental evaluation of the proposed \textsc{WaveDiffusion} framework.
-We conduct experiments on the \textsc{OpenFWI} dataset to evaluate the model's performance in generating physically consistent seismic data and velocity maps.
-We assess the model’s FID scores, analyze its ability to generate data that adheres to the governing PDE.
-Then we compare the results of training the state-of-the-art models such as \textit{InversionNet} using the jointly generated dataset against the original \textsc{OpenFWI} benchmark.
-We further introduce an experiment to demonstrate how the joint diffusion model compares to separately trained diffusion models in generating seismic and velocity modalities.
+We conduct experiments on the full \textsc{OpenFWI} dataset to evaluate the model's performance in generating physically consistent seismic data and velocity maps.
+We assess the model’s FID scores and show its ability to improve FWI results.
+Then, we compare the results of training the state-of-the-art models such as \textsc{BigFWI} using the jointly generated dataset against the original benchmark~\cite{jin2024empirical}.
+In the Appendix, we further introduce an experiment to demonstrate how the joint diffusion model compares to separately trained diffusion models in generating both two modalities.